Examples

 Add

-to add the procedure.
+to add the action.

 How can I insert watermarks?